 RAID Recovery for Windows works for NTFS-formatted RAID-0 or RAID-5 configurations.
 It supports both, hardware RAIDs managed by the motherboard or a controller card, and software RAIDs managed by Windows (dynamic disk arrays).

 Remove the drives from the RAID controller and attach them locally to your machine.
 Make sure the drives are all recognized by Windows Disk Management.
 If you are trying to recover a RAID-5, it is Ok to attach one drive less than the total number of drives in that RAID.
 RAID Recovery for Windows also works with images of your drives.

 Install RAID Recovery for Windows to your computer and start the program.
 A wizard will guide you through the recovery.
 A couple of minutes later, an Explorer-like window will show all recoverable files and folders.
 Now you can copy your data over to another disk.
 You can also view many file types before copying them, e.g., pictures, documents, etc.

 RAID Recovery for Windows is easy to use.
-It automatically finds all parameters needed for the recovery, such as RAID start sector, stripe size, rotation, and drive order.
+It automatically finds all parameters needed for the recovery, such as RAID start sector, block size, rotation, and drive order.
 No data recovery background required.
 No need to buy any other software.

 RAID Recovery for Windows supports the following RAIDs:

 RAID Recovery for Windows comes with free updates for the lifetime of the software.
 Once you buy a license, you will always enjoy the latest versions of our software!